How to extract email metadata using Parseur

 - CC: the "CC" field of the email.
 The "CC" field can contain several email addresses.

 - BCC: the "BCC" field of the email.
 The "BCC" field can contain several email addresses.

 - RecipientSuffix: the recipient suffix (or alias suffix) that you used.
-Say you have created a mailbox named [email protected] You can also send emails to [email protected] or [email protected] and all emails we land in the same mailbox.
-When you use such aliases, the RecipientSuffix field will contain what is after the + (for example test123 and id456 in the examples given before).
-This can be particularly useful if you forward emails from different sources and want to know which source sent what email.
+Say you have created a mailbox named email@example.com.
+You can send emails to firstname.lastname@example.org or email@example.com and all emails will land in the same mailbox.
+When you use such aliases, the RecipientSuffix field contains what is after the + (for example test123 and id456 in the examples given before).
+This is particularly useful if you forward emails from different sources and want to know which source sent what email.

 Document Content metadata

 Metadata fields about document content:

 - Subject: the title of the document.
 Depending on the type of document, this is either: